endurantgames/cosmiclegends/src/glossary.md

 :   The choice made by a player at the end of a Storyline that reflects the hero's growth.

 Adventure
-:   A facet of a hero.
+:   An Approach of a hero.
 Describes how much the hero likes to solve problems by coming up with a new approach to fit the situation. (*Adaptability* in Harmony Drive.)

 Allay
 :   A Goal that could resolve a Crisis through understand the source of the Crisis and rectifying the underlying cause.

 Annual
 :   A session (or sessions) at the end of a Volume that tie the Storylines together.

+Approach
+:   A hero's "stats".
+Approaches describe a hero's preferred ways of solving problems.

 Comic Page Change Tools
 :   A safety tool that lets players stop, fast-forward, reverse, or continue on with uncomfortable content; adapted from Script Change Tools.